 For our mud, we used 1 cup of cocoa powder, 6 cups of plain flour and 1 cup of vegetable oil.

-To make it, I placed the cocoa powder and flour together in a bowl.
+To make it, place the cocoa powder and flour together in a bowl.
 Then added the oil in little by little mixing it as I went.
 The end result should be a silky mixture which can be molded.
 Couldn’t be simpler right?!

 You can also replace the cup of cocoa powder for another cup of flour to make edible sand!